labgrid-project/labgrid/doc/usage.rst

   test_example.py::test_echo PASSED
   =========================== 1 passed in 0.51 seconds ===========================

-pytest automatically found the test case and executed it on the target.
+pytest has automatically found the test case and executed it on the target.

 Custom Fixture Example
 ~~~~~~~~~~~~~~~~~~~~~~